 - Learning Curve: Creating a basic Model-Driven App is easy.
 However, one would require in-depth technical knowledge to implement advanced features.

-Learn How Power Apps Helps SMBs Drive Transformation
+How Power Apps Empowers SMBs to Drive Transformation

 3. Power Pages